peperoni60/drupal-docker/README.md

 > Sometimes this kind of docker-compose has problems to run when using the PhpStorm built-in Docker tools.
 But that doesn't matter as I wrote scripts to run docker-compose.
 And these scripts integrate well with PhpStorm.
 See below.

+## Overview

+These are the minimal steps to take if you set up and work with a project:

+* Create a new project (**once** per project)

+* Build Images (**once per computer**)

+* Setup the environment (**once** per project)

+* Create and start the containers (**once** per project)

+* Install Drupal and a drupal site (**once** per project)

+* Start/Stop the containers (regularly, as needed)

 ## Set up a drupal development project with Docker

 This instructions can help you to set up a drupal development project with one project-specific container for Apache/PHP/drush/drupal-console and one project specific container for Mysql.
 Both containers run in a project-specific network.
 All the project files (PHP, other files, Mysql database files) will be stored locally (that means: on the host's file system) and not within the containers.
 Thus the containers could be deleted and recreated as needed without losing data.

 > The following instructions use *italic* text as placeholders.
 These
 > placeholders must be replaced by real values when following the instructions.